-What the Owner Must Send the Accountant Before the Annual Report
+What Owners Must Send Before the Annual Report in Estonia

 Quick answer: Before the annual report, the accountant needs more than a trial balance: unresolved transactions, owner decisions, contracts, loans, inventory, and explanations must be ready.